jeswcollins/Wordy-Chemical-Functional-Group-iOS/README.md

 # Wordy

-This app was built to help people learn every word in the English language.
+This app was built to help people learn named Chemical Functional Group.

 You will need to run `pod install` to use Google Mobile Ads.